-No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) e) of the drainage network will involve regular clearing of drains of sediment and other waste.
+No. Environmental/ Activity Project Phase Impact Mitigation Measures Responsible Monitoring indicators Responsible Annual Cost 1 Social Impact Location Party for implementation Party for monitoring (USD) e) of the drainage network will involve regular clearing of drains of sediment and other waste.
 Harvesting rain water from structure roofs (this is much water) into both overhead tanks.
 This water can be used for sanitation purposes among other uses.
-The Developer will also construct an oil interceptor within the stormwater drainage system to trap any oily substances трепенатон 9.
-Impact on gender Employment Compesation Sexual relationships Construction All project sites a) b) c) d) e) f) g) h) Workers will be sensitized on their sexual rights.
+The Developer will also construct an oil interceptor within the stormwater drainage system to trap any oily substances 9.
+Impact on gender Employment Compesation Sexual relationships Construction All project sites a) b) c) d) e) f) Workers will be sensitized on their sexual rights.
 MWE shall Work with the contractor on establishing zero tolerance policies and codes of conduct related to violence against women and girls (VAWG).
 All workers shall receive adequate briefing and education on the laws against defilement and other sexual offences.
 To the extent possible, there will be gender sensitivity in task allocation; The contractor shall conduct gender sensitization to the work force on matters such as gender sensitive communication and on the gender sensitive conduct of workers towards women including putting in place toilets segregated by gender amongst others and; There will be a Specialist (Social Specialist) to oversee gender mainstreaming in the project.
-Workers will be informed about national laws and funder's policies that make sexual harassment and gender-based violence a punishable offence which is prosecuted; Worker Code of Conduct will be part of the employment contract, and including sanctions for non-compliance (for example, termination); The contractor, where a case arises, will cooperate with law enforcement agencies in investigating complaints about gender-based Contractor Enagagement plans and reports Policies related to geneder developed and implemented Social development expert recruited Code of conduct developed and implemented MWE, NEMA, MoLGSD, DLGs Social Development Expert already catered for in 2 above.
-Operation All project sites a) b) c) d) The Operator will develop and implement zero tolerance policies and codes of conduct related to violence against women and girls (VAWG).
+Workers will be informed about national laws and funder's policies that make sexual harassment and gender-based violence a punishable offence which is prosecuted; Worker Code of Conduct will be part of the employment contract, and including sanctions for non-compliance (for example, termination); Enagagement plans and reports Policies related to geneder developed and implemented Social development expert recruited Code of conduct developed and implemented MWE, NEMA, MoLGSD, DLGs Social Development Expert already catered for in 2 above.
+Operation All project sites c) The Operator will develop and implement zero tolerance policies and codes of conduct related to violence against women and girls (VAWG).
 All workers shall receive adequate briefing and education on the laws against defilement and other sexual offences.
-To the extent possible, there will be gender sensitivity in task allocation; The Operator shall conduct gender sensitization to the work force on matters such as gender sensitive communication and on the gender sensitive conduct of workers towards women including putting in place toilets segregated by gender amongst others and; Worker Code of Conduct will be part of the employment contract, and including sanctions Operator Enagagement plans and reports Policies related to geneder developed and implemented Code of conduct developed and implemented Operator 4000 10.
-Impact on transport (Interference with traffic and diminished road safety) Excavations across roads Construction Road crossings a) b) c) d) The Contractor shall develop and Implement a traffic management plan To minimize interference with traffic, digging trenches and piping across roads and highways shall be conducted in hours with less traffic or on weekends.
+To the extent possible, there will be gender sensitivity in task allocation; The Operator shall conduct gender sensitization to the work force on matters such as gender sensitive communication and on the gender sensitive conduct of workers towards women including putting in place toilets segregated by gender amongst others and; Enagagement plans and reports Policies related to geneder developed and implemented Code of conduct developed and implemented Operator 4000 10.
+Impact on transport (Interference with traffic and diminished road safety) Excavations across roads Construction Road crossings b) The Contractor shall develop and Implement a traffic management plan To minimize interference with traffic, digging trenches and piping across roads and highways shall be conducted in hours with less traffic or on weekends.
 Conspicuous signage shall be well placed on roads and the Contractor's Traffic guides on ground shall direct traffic in case of diversions or open trenches.
-The contractor will have to notify traffic police in advance and work with it during trenching Contractor Traffic Management Plan Road traffic signages MWE, NEMA, MoLGSD, UNRA, DLGs, NWSC 3000
+The contractor will have to notify traffic police in advance and work with it during trenching Traffic Management Plan Road traffic signages MWE, NEMA, MoLGSD, UNRA, DLGs, NWSC 3000